allegro/allegro.tech/_posts/2015-06-01-comparison-of-webdriver-based-solutions-for-tests-automation.md

 ### Conclusion

 We discussed three different solutions dedicated to web testing automation.
-The most popular is Java with Selenium library, but in my opinion it is the least friendly also.
+The most popular is Java with Selenium library, but in my opinion it is also the least friendly.
 It doesn&rsquo;t allow for business-readable word separation both in test names and in syntax, and does not support given/when/then pattern.
-You can resolve both problems with [JBehave](http://jbehave.org/) library, but it is a more complex tool for more complex purposes, not for simple usage we need here.
+You can resolve both problems with [JBehave](http://jbehave.org/) library, but it is a more sophisticated tool for more complex purposes, not for simple usage we need here.
 It also has the least flexible *Wait* method with the longest syntax necessary to determine conditions, which is almost unusable without writing your own replacing methods.
-The main advantage is execution time.
+The main advantage is an execution time.
 I found Java to be fastest in tests execution and WebDriver browser handling.
-The differences in time are not very spectacular but noticeable.
+The differences in time are not spectacular but noticeable.
 The best application for this solution is writing tests integrated into Java project and stand-alone test suite when the shortest execution time is needed.
-Real differences in time appear rather in case of hundreds of tests than in case of common regressive test suite for microservices).
+Real differences in time appear in case of hundreds of tests rather than in case of common regressive test suite for microservices).

-Generally both Scala with ScalaTest (with Specs2 definitely not) and Selenium, and Groovy with Geb are the best candidates for stand-alone test suite in common cases.
+Generally both Scala with ScalaTest (with Specs2 definitely not) and Selenium, and Groovy with Geb are the best candidates for a standalone test suite in common cases.
 They are human-readable, with short intuitive commands and flexible (also with very short syntax) *Wait* methods (`eventually` in case of Scala and `waitFor` in Geb case).
 Both also have given/when/then support and type inference in Scala or dynamic variable typing in Groovy.